He was born in 1895 as “George Frances Barnes Jr.” in Memphis, Tennessee (the age “9” listed on the 1910 census below is incorrect):

 Despite being blindfolded and handcuffed while being held hostage by Kelly’s gang at the Shannon farm, Urschel paid attention to details.
 He listened to background sounds and counted footsteps.
 He peeked under his blindfold when he dared.
 He also overheard conversations among the members of the gang, who talked about crimes they had committed.
 Urschel even deliberately left his fingerprints on surfaces.

 After nine days Urschel was released unharmed after his family paid a ransom of $200,000 ($3.5 million today).
 Clip is from the August 2, 1933 Dallas Morning News.

 Charles Urschel’s presence of mind while being held hostage proved to be a great aid to the “G-men” of the Division of Investigation (later Federal Bureau of Investigation) in their investigation of the kidnapping.
 Based on clues provided by Urschel, G-men concluded that he had been held at the Boss Shannon farm at Paradise.

-On August 14 federal agents, accompanied by Urschel, raided the Boss Shannon farm, arresting suspect Harvey Bailey (Bailey and Kelly had met in Leavenworth during Kelly’s first stay there in the late 1920s) and four members of the Shannon family.
+On August 14 federal agents, accompanied by Urschel, raided the Shannon farm, arresting suspect Harvey Bailey (Bailey and Kelly had met in Leavenworth during Kelly’s first stay there in the late 1920s) and four members of the Shannon family.
 Bailey was also a suspect in the ambush murder of four lawmen and a convict in Kansas City in June.
-Albert Bates had been jailed in Denver.
+Meanwhile Albert Bates had been jailed in Denver.
 Clip is from the August 15, 1933 Dallas Morning News.

 Machine Gun Kelly and wife Kathryn remained at large.